a1q123456/a1q123456.github.io/blogs/cplusplus/2-iocp-api-asynchrous-socket-using-cpp-and-iocp.md

 The documentation of this API can be found on [here](https://docs.microsoft.com/en-us/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolio).

 Developers use this API to create an IO thread pool which is designed for handling IO operations.
-The first parameter `fl` is a file handle. e.g. File Handles, Sockets or etc. The second parameter `pfnio` is a callback function for handling IO completion events.
-The third parameter `pv` is designed for passing the user data.
-And the last one `pcbe` is the thread pool environment.
+The first parameter, `fl`, is a file handle. e.g. File Handles, Sockets or etc. The second parameter, `pfnio`, is a callback function for handling IO completion events.
+The third parameter, `pv`, is designed for passing the user data.
+And the last one, `pcbe`, is the thread pool environment.

 E.g.
 ```c++